-- A. Encourage and support commercial, industrial, and service activity in Haymarket.
-Insure that such development conforms with land use goals and standards set out in this Plan and in local ordinances.
-This work is ongoing - B. Evaluate the fiscal capacity of the Town.
+- B. Evaluate the fiscal capacity of the Town.
 Develop revenue sources sufficient to meet the service demands that will be placed on the Town in the future.
-This analysis will be completed for the 2009/2010 budget - C. Retire debt on town center property and Harrover property.
+This analysis will be completed for the 2009/2010 budgetas part of the annual budget and accompanying Capital Improvements Program (CIP). - C. Retire debt on Ttown Ceenter property and Harrover propertiesy.
 Debt on the Town Center Property will be retired in 2008 with the sale of the property.
-The Town will continue to retire the debt on the Harrover property in annual installments - D. Retain Town Manager and Town Treasurer to implement and oversee agreed projects, programs, budget and staffing priorities.
-This objective was completed in 2007
+The Town will continue to retire the debt on the Harrover property in annual installments. - D. Retain Town Manager, and Town Treasurer, and Town Planner to implement and oversee agreed projects, programs, budget and staffing priorities.
+This objective was completed in 20072009.